Two Rivers Detention Facility: Under Emerald

 In April 2014, Emerald Correctional Management, LLC, of Louisiana renewed efforts to obtain contracts to get it operational, holding a job fair to recruit potential employees.
 In May 2014, Two Rivers Authority and Emerald Correctional Management, LLC, completed contracts relating to the startup and operational management of the Facility.

 After being vacant for over seven years after construction was completed, the Facility became operational in July 2014 and in August 2014 accepted the first inmate.
 By early October, with Emerald Corrections operating the facility, the inmate population had increased to almost 60.
 By February 2016, although at one point the inmate population had swelled to 250 with Native Americans and North Dakota county jail prisoners, it was once again empty.
 By then, its bond indebtedness, thanks to non-payment on debt and interest accrued, had increased to over $40 million.
 Emerald ceased all business in 2017.

 Most recent efforts to utilize facility

-Montana U.S. Senator Steve Daines has pressed the Bureau of Indian Affairs to contract with the facility, hoping to hold prisoners by January 2018.
+Montana U.S. Senator Steve Daines pressed the Bureau of Indian Affairs to contract with the facility, hoping to hold prisoners by January 2018.
 Two Rivers Authority concluded a lease arrangement with the Bureau of Indian Affairs in December 2018; the BIA took possession and began operations in April 2019.